Financial Support (PACE)

 - Iowa resident

 - Earning an income at or below 250% of the federal poverty level

 Apply now for the PACE program.
-For more information on how you can get PACE assistance for your training and education, contact Jessica Lara; her contact information is on the right of this page.
+For more information on how you can get PACE assistance for your training and education, contact Jessica Lara in the Hub.